zheng-wang/irontest/README.md

 The tool intends to provide a platform enabling integrating automated testing capabilities for all kinds of API based systems (potentially including mainframe and IOT) so that user does not need to pick up a new set of tools for testing a new type of system.

-The tool is mainly designed for testers and developers, but in the same team/project BAs or architects might also benefit from it.
+The tool is designed for testers and developers, but in the same team/organization BAs or architects may also benefit from it.
+The thought here is that API test cases contain valuable business knowledge, and this knowledge should be shared to all roles across the team/organization and easily accessible to everyone.

 Table of Contents: